vnmakarov/mir/README.md

    [3] is based on stripped sizes of cc1 for GCC and MIR core and interpreter or generator for MIR

-   [4] is based on generation of empty C file code or empty MIR module
+   [4] is based on wall time of generation of object code for empty C file or generation of empty MIR module through API

-   [5] is based only on files required for x86-64 C compiler
+   [5] is based only on files required for x86-64 C compiler and MIR generator and interpreter files

 ## MIR project competitors
   * I only see one real universal light-weight JIT competitor [**LIBJIT**](https://www.gnu.org/software/libjit/)